IBM Cloud Docs

 The service now supports two standard female Korean voices: ko-KR_YoungmiVoice and ko-KR_YunaVoice.
 The following information applies to both Korean voices:

-• The voices are beta functionality.
+• The voices are beta functions.
 They might not be ready for production use and are subject to change.
 They are initial offerings that are expected to improve in quality with time and usage.

 • The voices support customization and the /v1/pronunciation method.